sstolzenberg/PySVT/README.md

 To learn Chinese Mandarine, I recommend searching the internet for "HSK Excel", which will lead you to complete Excel vocabulary lists

-# Installation Instructions in for Windows 10
+# Installation Instructions for Windows 10
 Install https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe

 Open "Start"->"Programs"->"Anaconda3 (64-Bit)